 With Chloe taking the place of Greg Davies, and her lowly subordinate Nick taking the place of Little Alex Horne, each of us presented her excellency with a video of us completing a set task.
 From extreme housekeeping to most surprising item under a piece of paper, we came up with a lot of admittedly quite random answers.
 We took inspiration from the online sensation Tik Tok, from gymnastics and from the sheer weirdness that is our imagination.
 Cartwheeling, singing, and generally endangering ourselves onto the wall of fame (aka the NUSCR Facebook) we embarrassed ourselves enough for a whole decade.
 Not that we wouldn’t usually do just that on a normal night out.

 Alongside weekly ringing, NUSCR do a number of peals and quarter peals, both for fun and to improve our ringing, both method capabilities and striking.

 Each year in February, NUSCR have an Annual Dinner Day peal rung by its members!

 Following 9 months of being homeless, the current students rung a quarter peal of Plain Bob Caters to celebrate returning to All Saints.
-The tower had undergone a huge amount of work to rid it of pigeons, guano and a rotten ceiling!
-More on the restoration works will be uploaded in due course
+The tower has undergone a huge amount of work to rid it of pigeons, guano and a rotten ceiling!
+More on the restoration works will be can be found here

 Not only was it a 10 bell quarter rung entirely by current students, but it was a first of caters for half of the band and a first for NUSCR for 2 of the band.